Delivery partner support hub: promotion

 Satwant Singh, Bolton Rd Community Cycling Club - Bradford

-A basic guide to social media promotion
+A beginner's guide to social media promotion

 The many opportunities to use social media to promote your event may seem overwhelming and first but don’t worry.
 Cycling UK has created this handy two-page guide to give you an introduction to how best to use social media.